cvs-health/testilo/README.md

 ### Comparing

 You can use Testilo to publish comparisons of accessibility scores.
-To do this, execute the statement `node compare abc xyz`, replacing `abc` with the prefix of the names of the reports and `xyz` with the name of a subdirectory of the `procs/compare` directory.
+To do this, execute the statement `node compare abc xyz`, replacing `abc` with a filename base for the comparison and `xyz` with the name of a subdirectory of the `procs/compare` directory.

-Testilo will use the comparison proc you name to compile the scores into a table and construct a web page containing that table.
-It will save the page in the `reports/comparative` directory.
+Testilo will examine all of the scored reports in the `REPORTDIR_SCORED` directory.
+The comparison proc in the `xyz` directory will construct a web page.
+Testilo will save the page in the `COMPARISONDIR` directory.
 The name of the file will be `abc.html`.

-In the table, the first column will contain descriptions of the pages (the `what` property of the hosts in the batch), such as “Wikipedia English”.
-Each such description will be a link to the page on the web.
-The second column will contain the scores of the pages.
-Each score will be a link to the digest for its page.
-The link will be `
+Comparison procs can design various pages on the basis of a set of scored reports.
+As an example, the `cp0` comparison proc creates a page that contains a table of scores, shown both numerically and with a bar graph.
+In the table, the first column contains descriptions of the pages (the `what` property of the hosts in the batch), such as “Wikipedia English”.
+Each such description is a link to the page on the web.
+The second column contains the scores of the pages.
+Each score is a link to the digest for its page.
+The link points to a digest located in a `digests` directory adjacent to the page itself.
+Thus, to use the `cp0` comparison proc, you would copy its output file to a web server, create a `digests` directory on the server as a sibling of that file, and copy the digest files into the `digests` directory.

 This procedure has some preconditions:
 - The comparison proc is compatible with the score proc that scored the report.